MicrosoftDocs/architecture-center/docs/ai-ml/guide/genaiops-for-mlops.md

 The following diagram shows an architecture for prompt engineering.

 :::image type="complex" source="_images/prompt-engineering-architecture.svg" lightbox="_images/prompt-engineering-architecture.png" alt-text="Diagram that shows an architecture for prompt engineering." border="false":::
    The diagram illustrates a flow.
 The flow starts with a user.
-From there it goes to an intelligent application.
+From there, it goes to an intelligent application.
 The intelligent application and a headless intelligent application flow to an orchestrator.
 The orchestrator flows to data stores and, by way of a prompt, to Azure OpenI Service.
 :::image-end:::

 This category of technical patterns can address many use cases, including: